 If you install now, the feed-in tariff is 14.9p per kWh (kilowatt-hour, one unit of electricity) of energy generated.
 Then there's a 4.6p bonus for every unit you don't use and pump back or 'export' to the grid (this is the same for new and existing installations).

-If you install and apply for payments from Tue 1 Apr, the feed-in tariff drops to £540/year on a typical 4kWp system.
+If you installled and applied for payments on or after Tue 1 Apr this year, the feed-in tariff will be £540/year on a typical 4kWp system.

 If your energy supplier doesn't hook you up with an import/export meter, it assumes you pump 50% of electricity back to the grid.
 Most energy firms don't supply meters, because of the cost, while the Government is still deciding how meters should work.